Central securities depository: International central securities depository (ICSD)

 An international CSD is a central securities depository that settles trades in international securities such as eurobonds although many also settle trades in various domestic securities, usually through direct or indirect (through local agents) links to local CSDs.
-Examples of international CSDs include Clearstream (previously Cedel), Euroclear and SIX SIS.
+Examples of international CSDs include Clearstream Banking SA (previously Cedel), Euroclear Bank, and SIX SIS.
 While viewed as a national CSD rather than an ICSD, the US Depository Trust Company (DTC) does hold over $2 trillion in non-US securities and in American depositary receipts from over 100 nations.